knight-lang/knight-lang/specs.md

 If the first argument is not a number or a string, the return value of this function is undefined.
-If the first argument is a number, but doesn't represent a valid Knight byte (that is, if it's not `9`, `10`, `13`, or `32-126` (inclusive on both sides)), this function's return value is undefined. note that implementations are free to accept numbers outside of this range, such as UTF-8 codepoints---however, this is not required.
+If the first argument is a number, but doesn't represent a valid Knight byte (that is, if it's not `9`, `10`, `13`, or `32-126` (inclusive on both sides)), this function's return value is undefined. note that implementations are free to accept numbers outside of this range, such as UTF-8 codepoints—however, this is not required.
 If the first argument is a string, and it is empty, the return value of this function is undefined.

 For example: